chrmrtns/safefonts/readme.txt

 = Will this slow down my site? =

 No!
-SafeFonts uses a custom database table (not WordPress post meta) for lightning-fast queries.
+SafeFonts uses a custom database table (not WordPress post meta) for optimized fast queries.
 Fonts are served as static CSS files with no JavaScript overhead.

 = Can I upload Google Fonts? =